 Giving back to the communities we serve is at the heart of what we do.
 We are committed to building lasting social networks of support with our clients and their local community.

-With a Bsc (Hons) Degree in Person-Centred Counselling and a Diploma in Integrative Counselling, Kay also has years of personal experience from raising her own neurodiverse daughter.
-Whilst parenting a child with Autism, Kay often felt the system lacked the specialist emotional and mental health support network desperately needed for those on the spectrum and for their respective caregivers.
+Whilst parenting an autistic child, Kay often felt the system lacked the specialist emotional and mental health support network desperately needed for those on the spectrum and for their respective caregivers.

-Through working in the field of autism for over 15 years, it became apparent that many of our clients looking for support were presenting other neurodiverse traits that did not strictly fall under the category of autism.
+While working in the field of autism for over 15 years, it became apparent that many of CASS clients looking for support were presenting other neurodiverse traits that did not strictly fall under the category of autism.
 Also, those who did not have enough traits to receive a formal diagnosis were struggling with certain aspects of neurodiversity.

 Get in touch with CASS